Skip to content

 net/httpkruda.New(kruda.NetHTTP()) (default on Windows)HTTP/2, TLS

 Auto-fallback: TLS config automatically selects net/http.
-Wing is Linux only.
+Wing runs on Linux (epoll) and macOS (kqueue).

 Context Pool Tuning